 You are able to take classes at the Lincoln campus or online.
 Our online component is designed to accommodate those who live outside the Lincoln area, but within the state of Nebraska.
-Regardless of how you take your classes (in person or online), you will be required to attend labs either in Lincoln or at a designated lab closest to you (sites in Norfolk, North Platte and Kearney).
+Students who live in the Lincoln area may also apply for the online option.
+Regardless of how you take your classes (in person or online), you will be required to attend labs either in Lincoln or at a designated lab closest to you (sites in Norfolk, Lexington and Kearney).
 You will also attend clinicals at a pre-approved clinical site to achieve a specific number of surgical procedures to meet graduation requirements.
 Online students may be asked to travel to Lincoln throughout the program.

 START HERE: Please follow the steps on the Get Started Checklist (PDF) to complete the program application process.

 - Immunization Waiver Form (PDF)

 - CPR Training

 Our Surgical Technology program has trained surgical technologists for over 50 years.
 As a surgical technologist, you are a vital member of the surgical team.
 You will be a successful surgical technologist if you: